janearc/cooking/kitchen/README.md

 the vegan kitchen
 ---
 "Cooking while vegan" is kind-of slightly different than cooking while vegetarian or, certainly, cooking while omni(-vorous).
 I have been a vegetarian most of my life, and I figured it would be useful to list the things I keep in my kitchen, just generally speaking, to have on-hand when I want to prepare food for myself.

 I refer here to shelf-stable things, rather than perishable things (because I try to buy perishable things only when I am going to cook something specifically; many, but not all vegans feel a core tenet of veganism is reducing wastage and personal consumption).
+Another note I'd add here is that I more-or-less know how fast I consume many of these things and because I do not have a car, I use Amazon to send me these things on subscription.
+So, for example, I go through six boxes of silken tofu in a month, so I have Amazon send me an order of twelve boxes every two months.
+This is both cheaper than going to the grocery store and has lower environmental impact than my running out to the store all the time.

 - coconut oil
 - sesame oil (for stir-frying, for fried rice)